Call for the Best Deals : 0800 098 8877

 Ventilation

 This is critical.
-On those crisp, sunny winter days where the temperature creeps up, open the vent of your greenhouse or prop open the cold frame lid.
+On crisp, sunny winter days, open the greenhouse vent or prop the cold frame lid.
 Stagnant, damp air encourages grey mould (Botrytis).
 Fresh air keeps the plants healthy.

 Thinning Out

 Once seedlings appear (which may take 2-3 weeks in December cold), thin them out.
 Aim for a spacing of about 10-15cm between plants.
-Crowded radishes won't bulb up nicely.
+Crowded radishes will not bulb up nicely.

 The Container Method: No Garden Required

 Not everyone has open ground.
-The beauty of winter radishes is that they thrive in pots, making them perfect for patio gardeners or those with paved courtyards.
+Winter radishes thrive in pots, making them perfect for patio gardeners or those with paved courtyards.

 If you have a lean-to greenhouse, growing in pots on the shelving is an excellent use of vertical space.
-For more on maximising small spaces, check out our greenhouse growing guide.
+For more on maximising small spaces, check out our guide to growing seeds in a greenhouse.

 Harvesting: The February Reward